Samourai-Wallet/hexadecimal-die/README.md

 ## Ensuring fairness of the dice

-Refere to the original [blog post](https://towardsdatascience.com/running-chi-square-tests-in-python-with-die-roll-data-b9903817c51b) for detatils.
+Refer to the original [blog post](https://towardsdatascience.com/running-chi-square-tests-in-python-with-die-roll-data-b9903817c51b) for detatils.

-In the table below three approaches to trow dices are recorded to be used then in the chi2-square independence test.
+In the table below three approaches to trow dices were recorded to be used then in the chi2-square independence test.

 Side|Group 1|Group 2|Group 3
 --- |  ---  |  ---  |  ---